catamphetamine/flexible-json-schema/README.md

 #### Dates

 By default, all `type: "date"` properties are required to be instances of `Date` class.
-However, when JSON objects are stringified, `Date`s are converted to "date ISO strings" like `"2000-01-01T00:00:00.000Z"`.
-To support those, pass `dateStrings: true` flag.
+However, when JSON objects are stringified, all `Date` properties are converted to "date ISO strings" like `"2000-01-01T00:00:00.000Z"`.
+To use `type: "date"` for those stringified dates, pass `dateStrings: true` option.

 ```js
 const validate = schemaValidation(schema, {